-Simply Bright - Mitcham is in Mitcham and provides NHS and private treatment to patients of all ages.
+Woodside Dental Practice is in Wimbledon and provides NHS and private treatment to patients of all ages.

 There is level access for people who use wheelchairs and those with pushchairs.
 The practice is in the town centre and parking is available in local car parks or paid parking on local side streets.
+The practice has a limited number of parking spaces at the front of the building for patients.